 The hygiene standards found at the time of the inspection are then rated on a scale.

 The rating given shows how well the business does overall.
-The business may do better in some areas and less well in others and the rating takes this into account.
+The business may do better in some areas and less well in others.
+The rating takes this into account.
 This includes those areas that need improving the most.

 The officer will explain to the person who owns or manages the business what improvements need to be made and what action they can take to improve their hygiene rating.